 During 2018-19, Lehman College is undergoing its decennial review from its regional accreditor, the Middle States Commission on Higher Education (MSCHE).
 The review is designed to provide the campus with an opportunity for self-assessment, and provides the Lehman Community with a chance to reflect on its mission and vision, study its assessment practices, and determine whether the campus is following federal and state guidelines.

 A major component of Lehman’s accreditation review is its self-study process, which began in Spring 2016 and remains in progress.
-A pre-site visit by the Chair of the Site-Visit team will occur on December 7, 2018, and the feedback received as a result of this visit will be incorporated into the report documenting the findings of Lehman’s comprehensive self-assessment.
+A pre-site visit by the Chair of the Site-Visit team occurred on December 7, 2018, and the feedback received as a result of this visit was incorporated into the self-study report.
 This self-assessment will provide findings and recommendations that represent the views and perspectives from many stakeholders that will show how we have leveraged the shared governance structures of our College to surface the voices of our campus community.
-The report will be submitted to a team of peer-reviewers in advance of their visit in April 2019, which will allow them an opportunity to provide feedback to the Lehman community regarding the opportunities and challenges we face.
+The self-study report reflects the varied perspectives of our diverse campus.
+The report was submitted to a team of peer-reviewers in advance of their visit in April 2019, which will allow them an opportunity to provide feedback to the Lehman community regarding the opportunities and challenges we face.

 A Campus Wide Engagement

 The Lehman community has engaged in the self-study process in a variety of settings over the past three years; in 2018 we launched a coordinated effort to engage the campus on a deeper level.
 As the April 7-10 site visit near, you may read more about the history of campus involvement.